 Surpising Changes to Google‘s Cartography

 Browsing Google Maps over the past year, I’ve often thought there are fewer labels than there used to be.
 Google’s cartography was revamped three years ago—but surely this didn’t include a reduction in labels?
 Rather, the sparser maps appear to be a recent development.

-A few days ago, I was looking at some screenshots I used for a post in April 2010.
+A few days ago, I was looking at some screenshots I took in April 2010.
 I’ve posted one of those screenshots below alongside a screenshot of Google Maps today:

 Pictured above: The same area and zoom in 2010 and 2016.
 Notice how many fewer labels are on the 2016 map.